What is a good chore list?

 Why Kids Should Help

 First, kids absolutely should be helping with chores.
 Not only does it help mom and dad stay sane, but it teaches kids responsibility, good habits, work ethic, and teamwork.

-List of Chores for 2-4 Year Olds
+Household Chores List for 2-4 Year Olds

 - Light vacuum